10110111/CalcMySky/doc/model_preview.md

 ## Image window

-The image displayed in the main part of the window is the scene projected onto the screen in equirectangular projection (up to aspect ratio).
+The image displayed in the main part of the window is the scene projected onto the screen in the [projection chosen](#projection).
 The top (when zoom, camera pitch and yaw have default values) corresponds to zenith, the bottom to nadir, the sides to the South, and the middle to the North.

 Keyboard/mouse actions have the following effects: